How to Make Portuguese Custard Tarts

 To order this delightful combination, simply say, “Um pastel de nata e uma bica, por favor.”

-Yes, you freeze egg tart.
-However, the tart quality will not be the same!
+Yes, you can freeze egg tarts, but be aware that the tart quality will not be the same!
 You will not have a crunchy dough.

 Read more: Best Things to Eat in Portugal?